teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 Use your best naming skills to define your problem domain.

+With a well-defined problem domain, the team can be careful not to over-extend into other problem domains that would be better solved by another project, or by buying rather than by building.
+Focused buildng.
+This is the goal.

 ## Experience of the team
-If the tech is new to the team you can expect and plan for some learning time.
-You can also expect that even with learning time, the first version will not be great.
-Skunkworks projects are great, they can provide growth opportunities for growth-hungry developers, impact morale, culture and engagement, and maybe provide a edge over a competing business.
+This is an obvious one, but sometimes it's overlooked, or underappreciated.
+Developers are expected to mold to the project, not the project mold to them.
+This makes sense because to much change is bad, but too little is also bad, and this comfort with the status-quo is something that should be challenged - in a structured way.

 Provided they know _what_ to build (also not easy), an experienced team with well-known tools can provide emmense value.

-There are edge cases.
-If you have a startup and only one developer, or you plan to augment a team with rotating contractors, there are other things to consider.
-This facet still applies though.
-Define the team, partially, in terms of all possible developers that could potentially join the team.
-Language popularity is a researched statistic that is published regularly.
-Frameworks or other tooling seem to be less researched, but it is worth looking into.
-It would be best for this to be a data-driven facet, though be careful not to fall into a popularity contest.
+This is the goal.

 ## Offerings of the Community

-What we are looking for here is up-to-date libraries with many contributors and, ideally, old.
-Not new libraries, old boring libraries that have been arround for ages and are commonly used.
+What we are looking for here is up-to-date libraries with many contributors and, ideally, they are old.
+Not new libraries; old boring libraries that have been arround for ages and are commonly used.
 Libraries that are quick and easy to use and understand because they have been refined by experience, collaboration, and craftsmanship.
 Every library used is less code the team has to develop and maintain, which lets them focus on business value.
+This is the goal.

 ## Using the rubric